Agreements on Tax Matters

 Following the vote on Tuesday 29 November 2016 at the Public Session on the Laws approving ratification by the National Council, the Minister of State, Mr. Serge Telle, accompanied by the Minister of Finance and Economy, Mr. Jean Castellini, deposited the instrument of ratification of the Convention on Mutual Administrative Assistance in Tax Matters, signed by H.S.H.
 Prince Albert II of Monaco, with the Secretary General of the Organisation for Economic Co-operation and Development (OECD), Mr. Angel Gurría, at the Château de la Muette, the OECD's headquarters in Paris on Wednesday 14 December 2016.

-To date, 107 jurisdictions participate in the Convention, including all the G20 countries, all the OECD countries, the leading financial centres and a growing number of developing countries.
-Of these 107 jurisdictions, the Convention has now entered into force in 91 countries, including Monaco
+To date, more than 120 jurisdictions participate in the Convention, including all the G20 countries, all the OECD countries, the leading financial centres and a growing number of developing countries.
+Out of these jurisdictions, the Convention has now entered into force in a hundred countries, including Monaco.

-This Convention, which was signed on 13 October 2014 by the Minister of Foreign Affairs and Cooperation, Mr. José Badia, will take effect in Monaco three months after its ratification.
+This Convention, which was signed on 13 October 2014 by the Minister of Foreign Affairs and Cooperation, Mr. José Badia, took effect in Monaco three months after its ratification.